NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 The first step is to define the size, shape, and orientation of your quadcopter.
 There are several things you must take into account:

 1. You need places to attach four motors.
-The easiest thing to do is have the board wrap partially around the motor.
-The motor diameter is 8.5mm (but you should make the holders with an 8.4mm opening so its a firm fit).
-The “arms” that surround the motors should be at least 3.5 mm thick.
-The gap between the arms must be at least 2mm.
+We will use rubber grommets to attach the motors to your PCB just like we use them to attach the motors to the FCB's airframe.
+However, the grommets that fit on the PCB are much smaller.
+You will need a hole that is 12.2mm in diameter for each grommet, and the ring of PCB around the grommet must be at least 1.7mm.
 2. You should ensure that most of the area the propellers will sweep out as they spin will not be over the board.
 For instance, putting the motor at the end of an arm will accomplish this.
 The arm must be long enough, however.
-The diameter of the propellers is 55mm.
+The diameter of the propellers is either 40mm or 55mm.
+Design for 55mm.
-3. Your design must fit with a rectangle whose area is less than 30 sq in (19,354 sq mm).
+3. Your design must fit with a rectangle whose area is less than 19,354 sq mm.
-4. Your design may not contain any internal holes.
-That is, it must be possible to cut out the board with a single (possibly circuitous) cut.
-5. The layout of the motors should be mostly symmetric, but it doesn’t need to be prefectly so.
+4. The layout of the motors should be symmetric along the the x and y axes (i.e., the four motors should make a rectangle).
-6. I recommend centering your board shape on Eagle’s origin.
+5. I recommend centering your board shape on Eagle’s origin.
 It will make it easier to place parts symmetrically.
-7. The cutting tool the board uses is a 2mm in diameter.
+6. The cutting tool the board uses is a 2mm in diameter.
 This means if you should corners that are less than 180 degrees (i.e., the corners point into the body of your quadcopter), they will be rounded.
-8. The cutting tool diameter also limits the smallest gap between two the board and itself.
+7. The cutting tool diameter also limits the smallest gap between two the board and itself.
 Openings must be at least 2mm wide.
 You can get a feel for this by doing `hole 2mm` which will give you 2mm circle that you can slide use to guage how the cutting tool will behave.
-9. The board house will not build boards with "bridges" narrower than 2mm.
+8. The board house will not build boards with "bridges" narrower than 2mm.
 The guidance they give is not totally clear, but protrusions seems to be OK, while "necks" between larger parts are not.
 If you want something unusual, we can always send it in and see what they say.

 To verify that you have the dimensions correct, please add dimension elements to your board in `tDocu`.
 You need these four dimensions (all in mm, of course):

 1. The width of your board at its widest point.
 2. The height of your board at its highest point.
-3. The diameter of the opening for your motors (should be 8.4mm).
+3. The diameter of the opening for your motors (should be 12.2mm).
 You can also do the radius.
-4. The thickness of the thinnest part of the “arm” that goes around your motors (should be > 1.5mm).
+4. The thickness of ring surrounding your motors.
-5. The width of gap between the tips of the "arms" that go around your motors (> 2mm).

 ### Configure Eagle